Check out our YouTube channel to see our independent and sponsor-free video reviews.

 Some also have “bead locks” or shallower, narrower channels running inside the rim walls where the tire beads sit after the tire is installed and inflated.
 Those without locks have the horizontal rim bed meet the vertical rim wall with or without hooks.

-Compare the tubeless rim bed on the left with the classic clincher one on the right.
+Compare the tubeless rim bed on the left with a classic clincher design on the right.

 Tubeless Bike Tires